hendriknielaender/double-trouble/data/blog/best-IaC-2023.md

 ### Non-Contenders

-Among the plethora of tools available today,  can be used to provision infrastructure today, there are , but which we didnt consider:
+Among the plethora of tools available today which can be used to provision infrastructure, there are some we dont consider:
 - Pulumi: Low popularity, pre-cursor to terraform (?)
 - AWS Cloudformation & Co.: Too low level
 - AWS Copilot [🐙](https://github.com/aws/copilot-cli/): Limited to containers